jacopotagliabue/recs-at-resonable-scale/README.md

 *July 2022*: this is a WIP, come back often for updates, a blog post and my NVIDIA talk (FORTHCOMING)!

-_This_ project is a collaboration with the Comet, Outerbounds, NVIDIA Merlin teams, in an effort to release as open source code a realistic data and ML pipeline for cutting edge recommender systems "that just works".
+_This_ project is a collaboration with the [Outerbounds](https://outerbounds.com/) and [NVIDIA Merlin](https://developer.nvidia.com/nvidia-merlin) teams, in an effort to release as open source code a realistic data and ML pipeline for cutting edge recommender systems "that just works".
 Anyone can ~~[cook](https://medias.spotern.com/spots/w640/192/192480-1554811522.jpg)~~ do great ML, not just Big Tech, if you know how to [pick and choose your tools](https://towardsdatascience.com/tagged/mlops-without-much-ops).

 *TL;DR: (after setup) a single ML person is able to train a cutting edge deep learning model (actually, several versions of it in parallel), test it and deploy it without any explicit infrastructure work, without talking to any DevOps person, without using anything that is not Python or SQL.*